Overview

 Film Heritage

-Inistioge’s picturesque streets have featured in several movies, most notably Circle of Friends, Widows’ Peak and The Secret Scripture.
-More recently, scenes from the Hallmark film Love’s Portrait (2022) were shot here.
-Fans of Irish cinema will recognise the village green and bridge from these productions.
+Inistioge’s picturesque streets have featured in several movies, most notably Circle of Friends (1995), Widows’ Peak (1994) and The Secret Scripture (2016).
+More recently, scenes from the Hallmark film Love’s Portrait (2022) were shot here, reinforcing the village’s reputation as a sought‑after screen location.

-The local GAA club, Rower–Inistioge, fields hurling and football teams and has produced All‑Ireland medalists such as Sean Cummins and Eddie Keher.
-Match days add a lively community atmosphere to the village.
+The local GAA club, Rower–Inistioge, fields senior hurling and football teams.
+The club has produced All‑Ireland medalists such as Sean Cummins and the legendary Eddie Keher.
+Rower–Inistioge’s hurlers regularly compete in the Kilkenny Senior Hurling Championship, and the club’s vibrant under‑age programmes keep the community spirit alive throughout the year.

 Practical Information

 Inistioge is freely accessible; there is no admission fee for the village, the bridge or Woodstock Gardens.
-The gardens are open year‑round, and the tea room operates seasonally (check the Kilkenny County Council website for exact opening times).
+The gardens are open year‑round, and the tea room operates seasonally – please consult the Kilkenny County Council website for current opening times.

 Transport – The village is served by Kilbride Coaches on the New Ross‑Thomastown‑Kilkenny route and by Bus Éireann route 374 on the same corridor.
 Several daily services run from Thomastown (8.5 km away) to Dublin, Dublin Airport, Carlow and Waterford, while Rosslare Europort is reachable via New Ross.
 The nearest railway station is Thomastown, on the Waterford‑Kilkenny‑Dublin line.

-Parking – Limited roadside parking is available near the bridge and the village green; visitors should follow local signage.
+Parking – Limited roadside parking is available near the bridge and the village green; there is no dedicated paid car park.
+Visitors should follow local signage and be prepared for a short walk from the nearest spaces.

 Accessibility – The ten‑arch bridge has steps, so wheelchair users may find the bridge crossing challenging.
 However, the village square and the main paths of Woodstock Gardens are level and suitable for most mobility needs.